yling01/yling01-yling01.github.io/about.markdown

 I am still exploring the different possibilities in life, and I guess that is the interesting part of it:v::crossed_fingers:.

-I am originally from Shanghai:night_with_stars:, where I stayed until college.
+I am originally from Shanghai:night_with_stars:, where I lived until college.

 You can find my resume [here](/assets/Yingjie_Ling_Fall_2021.pdf).